google/applied-machine-learning-intensive/v2/xx_misc/regular_expressions/slides.md

 ---

-# What do the following regex patterns match?
+# What Do the Following Regex Patterns Match?

 ## `'^\d{3}\-\d{3}\-\d{4}$'`